oemof/tespy/docs/tespy_modules/fluid_properties.rst

 :py:mod:`fluid_properties <tespy.tools.fluid_properties>` module and are
 applied automatically to the fluid vector.

-It is also possible create lookup-tables for fluid mixtures with fixed mass fractions of the components, as this reduces the amount of CoolProp fluid property calls and speeds up your calculation.
-Look up the :py:class:`TESPyFluid <tespy.tools.fluid_properties.TESPyFluid>` documentation for more information.

 Other mixtures
 ^^^^^^^^^^^^^^
-It is **not possible** to use mixtures of liquid and other liquid or gaseous fluids **at the moment**!
-If you try to use a mixture of two liquid or gaseous fluids and liquid fluids, e.g. water and methanol or liquid water and air, the equations will still be applied, but obviously return bad values.
+Apart from partially liquid water in flue gases it is **not possible** to use mixtures of liquids and other liquids or gaseous fluids **at the moment**!
+If you try to use a mixture of two liquid or gaseous fluids and liquid fluids, e.g. water and methanol, the equations will still be applied, but obviously return wrong values.
 If you have ideas for the implementation of new kinds of mixtures we appreciate you contacting us.